Who is the remnant Church?

 What do these verses tell us about the early Church?
 It shows that they were a Holy Spirit driven people.
 They were on fire for God.
 Many miraculous healings were done as a sign to the people that these men were empowered by the true God, the creator of Heaven and Earth, but the most important attribute they had, was that they were following the great commission that Jesus gave them, to go into all the world and preach the gospel of Christ.
 They were a mission driven Church, whose priority was to reach as many people as possible with the saving message of Jesus.
 They were also generous stewards, making sure that no one in their midst was left in need.
 They worked as a team, caring and nurturing each other as they all went forward with one accord.
-This early Church believed in the Father, Son and Holy Spirit which the Bible calls the Godhead.
-The word trinity is not found in the Bible and originated from the council of Nicea in 325 AD.
+They believed in the Father, Son and their Holy Spirit as the Godhead but not the trinity which is a word that originated from Tertullian and a doctrine established in the council of Nicea in 325 AD.
 They fellowshipped with each other, breaking bread daily and worshipped in the synagogues each seventh day Sabbath staying faithful to the fourth Commandment of God to ‘Remember the Sabbath.’

 In the early Church we saw the transition spoken of by Jesus, of those ordained to be called God’s chosen people.
 Whereas the Jews had previously been given the privilege of being God’s representative nation on earth, many of them failed in their duty of recognizing the Messiah whom God sent to them.
 Even though the coming of Jesus was spelt out in so many Old Testament scriptures and prophecies, the majority of the Jewish nation, and specifically the Jewish leaders, rejected Jesus as their Lord and Saviour and hence lost the right to be called God’s chosen people.
 Instead this privilege was given to anyone who chose to follow Jesus.